 9V Battery for Smoke Detectors: Which Ones Last

 Nine-volt batteries have been the backbone of smoke detector design for decades, and they're still in nearly every older detector in homes across the country.
 If your detector was installed more than five to ten years ago, it almost certainly uses a 9V battery.
 The good news is that 9V batteries are cheap and universally available.
-The frustrating part is that not all 9V batteries are created equal — buy the wrong ones and you'll be dealing with false low-battery chirps from a battery that still has useful power left.
+The frustrating part is that not all 9V batteries are created equal — buy the wrong ones and you'll deal with false low-battery chirps from a battery that still has useful power left.
 Understanding the difference between alkaline and lithium 9V batteries, and knowing which brands actually deliver their rated lifespan, turns battery management from a guessing game into something you can control.

 Why 9V Batteries Are Still Standard Despite Better Options